herrstrietzel/svg-parse-path-normalized/README.md

 ## 1. Basic functionality and helpers
-This library aims to provide a performant yet compact (~6KB/3KB minified; gzipped) parser – respecting all minified/shorthand notations as a basis for all kinds of custom path data manipulations.

 ### 1.1 Parse, normalize and stringify
 Usually parsing alone is not enough to get computable path data values – due to relative or shorthand commands or `a` arcto commands that may rather complicate further manipulations such as length or area calculations – especially when dealing with elliptical and/or rotated arcs.